zx80/flask-simple-auth/DOCUMENTATION.md

     # `id` is an integer path-parameter
     # `when` is a mandatory date HTTP or JSON parameter
     # `what` is an optional string HTTP or JSON parameter
-    return …
+    …
 ```

-Request parameter string values are actually *converted* to the target type.
+Request parameter string values are actually *converted* to the target type,
+and generate a *400* if the configuration fails.
 For `int`, base syntax is accepted for HTTP/JSON parameters, i.e. `0x11`,
 `0o21`, `0b10001` and `17` all mean decimal *17*.
 For `bool`, *False* is an empty string, `0`, `False` or `F`, otherwise